Memoir Spotlight: Three Wild Dogs (and the truth)

 Halloween Book Fun

 Giving out books to trick-or-treaters has been a fun way to share my love of reading with children.
 I stumbled upon the idea years ago when Googling creative ways to donate books.
-California mom and author Rebecca Morgan founded “Books for Treats” in 2001 to “feeds kids’ minds, not their cavities.”
+California mom and author Rebecca Morgan founded “Books for Treats” in 2001 to “feed kids’ minds, not their cavities.”

 I don’t object to giving out Halloween candy.
 (Truth be told, it’s possible I’ve eaten as much of it as I’ve handed out over the years.)
 But I do champion literacy and the mental health benefits of reading books.